discord-tickets/docs/docs/features/commands.md

 ### `/priority`

-Sets an emoji in front of the channel name to declare the tickets priority
+Add an emoji before the channel name to declare the ticket's priority.

 #### Options